AlexKapumath/prueba1/README.md

 ## Computing Shintani fundamental domains

 Here we give an algorithm (in Pari/GP) to obtain a TRUE fundamental domain from a SIGNED fundamental domain for the action of the totally positive units group of a NON-TOTALLY COMPLEX NUMBER FIELD.
-We also present some examples of Shintani domains in the folder "Examples".
+We also present some examples of Shintani domains in the folder `Examples`.
 This implementation is based in the manuscript:

 A.Capuñay, "COMPUTING SHINTANI DOMAINS" -- International Journal of Number Theory (2024)